yichenshen/TEACH/README.md

  - XAMPP Windows: `C:\xampp\htdocs\`
  - Linux(non-XAMPP): `/var/www/html/`
 2. Make sure Apache is running from either XAMPP or OS services.
-3. Open a broweser and go to the host address
+3. Open a browser and go to the host address
  - Default: http://localhost/

 > Remember to sync from download folder to Apache root and back when changes are made.

 ---